jaredlang/autogen-api-spec-guide/README.md

 ## Deploy a dockerized image

 - This approach is the only one that works.
 But there are a lot of catches after the successful local run.
-    a.
-The port must be 8501 due to Azure App Service network restriction.
+    * **The port must be 8501** due to Azure App Service network restriction.
-    b.
-The startup command must be *CMD [ "bash", "./startup.sh"]*.
+    * The startup command need to be *CMD [ "bash", "./startup.sh"]* in the docker image.
-    c.
-Azure Container Registry must be in the same region as the ASP.
+    * Azure Container Registry must be in the same region as the ASP.
-    d.
-The image is almost 10GB (crazy!).
+    * The image is almost 10GB (crazy!).
 The slim image only gives a couple of GB saving.
 It didn't help much.
-    e.
-With my upload network bandwidth, it took about 30+ minutes to push the image to Azure CR.
+    * With my upload network bandwidth, it took about 30+ minutes to push the image to Azure CR.
-    f.
-The troubleshooting is problematic.
+    * The troubleshooting is problematic.
 Azure Log Stream offers no help, but frustration.
-    g.
-Azure does offer continuous deployment to the container-based deployment, but there is a good amount of delay between an image is pushed and the deployment is trigger.
+    * Azure does offer continuous deployment to the container-based deployment, but there is a good amount of delay between an image is pushed and the deployment is trigger.
+Not reliable!
 - At the end the app runs.
 It requires a lot of work compared with the other two.
 - The warmup duration is pretty long at the first time, but it gets shorter afterwards.
 - Then I ran into several issues: